Immersive exhibition dedicated to Vivaldi enters Swedish art museum with Modulo Pi’s media servers

 The Avesta Art 2022 highlights contemporary art in Verket, a museum based in the city of Avesta, Sweden.
 Among the work presented for the 2022 edition, “Vilvaldi.
 The Four Seasons” offers an immersion in Antonio Vivaldi’s life and repertoire.

 The immersive exhibition is a co-production of Italian companies Emotional Experiences & WhatWeAre interactive studio.
 The immersion relies on 10 x PT-RZ770 and 2 x PT-RZ370 video-projectors with ET-DLE150 and ET-DLE030 optics by Panasonic.
-The video-projectors are powered by 4 x Modulo Player Standard media servers by Modulo Pi, each equipped with 4 ouputs.
+The video-projectors are powered by 4 x Modulo Player Standard media servers by Modulo Pi, each equipped with 4 outputs.

 The media servers are used for projection mapping, and the playback of the video content for the different projectors.
 They also play a multichannel audio track, and control lights on a cue list.